 But the initial communication should include all the children to avoid any burden on those who know and having to keep the ‘secret’ from those who don’t know yet.

 Expect mixed reactions

-This will depend to a large extent on the personality of the child as well as your particular situation and the details which have lead up to the divorce decision.
+This will depend to a large extent on the personality of the child as well as your particular situation and the details that have lead up to the divorce decision.
 Another determinant of their reactions would be according to their age:

-- Six to eight years: Children at this age have started gaining the ability to think and talk about their feelings but still have a limited ability to understand complex issues such as divorce.
+Children at this age have started gaining the ability to think and talk about their feelings but still, have a limited ability to understand complex issues such as divorce.

 An indirect approach may be needed to get them to express their thoughts and feelings.
 It can sometimes be helpful to get children this age to read simple books about divorce.

 It’s an ongoing conversation

-As they come up with further questions, doubts or fears, you need to be there to constantly reassure them and try to set their minds at rest in every way possible.
+As they come up with further questions, doubts, or fears, you need to be there to continually reassure them and try to set their minds at rest in every way possible.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.